Martha Bayles: Life and career

 Martha Bayles graduated from Harvard with a Bachelor of Arts in art history, and later graduated from the University of Pennsylvania with a Masters of Education.
 She taught at several public schools in Philadelphia, as well as in Boston and Cambridge, MA.
 Between 1997 and 2003, she taught humanities at Claremont McKenna College, with a short period in 2002 as a member of visiting faculty to Colorado College.
 In 2003, she began teaching humanities and the western cultural tradition at Boston College as a part of the Arts & Sciences Honors Program.
 After the end of the program in 2018, she remained at the college as a lecturer.

 As a writer and lecturer, Bayles has focused on American culture and media, as well as United States public diplomacy.
 She has worked as a writer for the Wall Street Journal and as an editor at Wilson Quarterly.
 She has also contributed articles to the Claremont Review of Books, The Atlantic, and the National Review.
 Bayles has spoken at events both in the US and abroad; within the US, locations include the Institute for Advanced Studies in Culture at the University of Virginia and the American Enterprise Institute.
 Outside of the US, she has given two speaking tours in Germany for the U.S. Embassy, one tour in Poland as a part of the Fulbright Specialist program, and held several individual events outside of the US.

+Bayles is the wife of the political scientist Peter Skerry.